nielsberglund/nielsblogsource/content/s2k19_ext_framework_java.md

 * [Java & SQL Server 2019 Extensibility Framework: The Sequel][7].
 We look at the implications of the introduction of the Java Language Extension SDK.
 * [SQL Server 2019 Extensibility Framework & External Languages][8].
 We look at SQL Server 2019 Extensibility Framework and Language Extensions.
 * [SQL Server 2019 CTP3.2 & Java][9].
 SQL Server 2019 CTP 3.2 and Azule OpenJDK.
+* [SQL Server 2019 & Java Null Handling: Take Two][10].
+We take a second look at how to handle null values in datasets being passed to and from Java code.